EDUlib/edx-documentation/en_us/release_notes/source/lms/index.rst

 February 26, 2015
 ******************

-* When creating problems using XML, authors can add inline markers that show additional information to a user when he hovers his cursor over the marker in the problem text.
+When creating problems using XML, authors can use HTMl tags to add inline markers that show additional information.
+Users see the additional text when they hover their cursors over markers in the problem text.
 (OSPR-353)

 ******************
 February 12, 2015